Shatur/neovim-cmake/README.md

   configure_args = { '-D', 'CMAKE_EXPORT_COMPILE_COMMANDS=1' }, -- Default arguments that will be always passed at cmake configure step.
 By default tells cmake to generate `compile_commands.json`. build_args = {}, -- Default arguments that will be always passed at cmake build step. on_build_output = nil, -- Callback which will be called on every line that is printed during build process.
+Accepts printed line as argument. quickfix = {
+    height = 10, -- Height of the opened quickfix.
+    only_on_error = false, -- Open quickfix window only if target build failed.
+  },
-Accepts printed line as argument. quickfix_height = 10, -- Height of the opened quickfix. quickfix_only_on_error = false, -- Open quickfix window only if target build failed. copy_compile_commands = true, -- Copy compile_commands.json to current working directory. dap_configuration = { type = 'cpp', request = 'launch' }, -- DAP configuration.
-By default configured to work with `lldb-vscode`. dap_open_command = require('dap').repl.open, -- Command to run after starting DAP session.
+  copy_compile_commands = true, -- Copy compile_commands.json to current working directory.
+  dap_configuration = { type = 'cpp', request = 'launch' }, -- DAP configuration.
+By default configured to work with `lldb-vscode`.
+  dap_open_command = require('dap').repl.open, -- Command to run after starting DAP session.
 You can set it to `false` if you don't want to open anything or `require('dapui').open` if you are using https://github.com/rcarriga/nvim-dap-ui